 One of the components of the Sector Formatter Data path is the serial synchronization detector circuit.
-The serial synchronization detector is used to synchronize the Sector Formatter with the incoming NRZ Data stream.
-This circuit searches for a match between the eight-bit synchronization character (0DH, 00001101B) and the incoming NRZ Data stream.
-When a match is detected, then the Format Sequencer logic is issued a synchronization signal.
+The serial synchronization detector is used to synchronize the Sector Formatter with the incoming NRZ Data Stream.
+This circuit searches for a match between the preprogrammed, eight-bit synchronization character (defined in Register 7CH) and the incoming NRZ Data Stream.
+Any bit or combination of bits in this eight-bit pattern can be masked by setting the corresponding bits in the SYNCHRONIZATION COMPARE MASK Register (7FH).

+When a match is detected, then the Format Sequencer Logic is issued a synchronization signal.
 This synchronization signal enables the Format Sequencer to align itself with the incoming NRZ Data.
-This synchronization signal is critical because the Format Sequencer Operation is suspended until the synchronization character is found in the incoming NRZ Data stream.
+This synchronization signal is critical because the Format Sequener Operation is suspended until the synchronization character is found in the incoming NRZ Data Stream.
 This synchronization signal also supplies the SERDES with the timing information that it needs to convert the incoming serial data stream to bytes.
-The firmware can abort the search for the synchronization character by writing a 1FH to the Format Sequencer Start Address Register (79H).
-Refer to Section 4.4.2.1 for more details.
+The firmware can abort the search for the synchronization character by writing a 1FH to the FORMAT SEQUENCER START ADDRESS Register (79H).
+(Refer to the section Format Sequencer Address Flow for more details.)

-The serial synchronization detector circuit is automatically engaged when the Format Sequencer System Read Gate Signal (Pin 25) is first asserted.
+The serial synchronization detector circuit is automatically engaged when the Format Sequencer READ GATE Signal (Pin 43) is first asserted.